linkdevelopment/FilePicker_Android/README.md

     <tr><td align="center"> &quot;image/jpeg&quot;, &quot;image/png&quot;, &quot;image/gif&quot;, &quot;image/x-ms-bmp&quot;, &quot;image/webp&quot;, &quot;image/*&quot; </td><td align="center"> &quot;video/mpeg&quot;, &quot;video/mp4&quot;, &quot;video/3gpp&quot;, &quot;video/3gpp2&quot;, &quot;video/avi&quot;, &quot;video/*&quot; </td><td align="center"> &quot;text/plain&quot;, &quot;application/pdf&quot;, &quot;application/msword&quot;, &quot;application/vnd.openxmlformats-officedocument.wordprocessingml.document&quot;, &quot;application/vnd.ms-excel&quot;, &quot;application/vnd.openxmlformats-officedocument.spreadsheetml.sheet&quot;, &quot;application/vnd.ms-powerpoint&quot;, &quot;application/vnd.openxmlformats-officedocument.presentationml.presentation&quot; </td><td align="center"> &quot;audio/mpeg&quot;, &quot;audio/3gpp&quot;, &quot;audio/mp4&quot;, &quot;audio/amr&quot;, &quot;audio/midi&quot;, &quot;audio/x-midi&quot;, &quot;application/ogg&quot;, &quot;audio/wav&quot;, &quot;audio/*&quot; </td><td align="center"> &quot;*/* &quot;  </td></tr>
   </tbody>
 </table>

-### PickFilesFactory attributes
-**caller**

-refers to host Fragment/Activity.
-Used to get context and startActivityForResult

-**requestCode**

-used to handle Fragment.onActivityResult/Activity.onActivityResult

-**allowSyncWithGallery**

-Set to true, if you would like the captured images and videos to be added to the Gallery.

-**galleryFolderName**

-Set it to a name if you would like the captured images and videos to be added to the Gallery inside a folder specific to your app.
-If not sent, the files will be saved in the default folder.

-**selectionMode**

-In case of picking files, you can set the selection mode to be single or multiple.

-**thumbnailSize**

-Set this value if you would like to get a thumbnail for the captured image or video.

 ### Getting selected files list